-In May 2007 the GCP launched the Forests NOW campaign, which seeks to deepen understanding amongst Governments, parties to the UN Conventions on Climate Change and Biological Diversity, financial investors and the media concerning the roles played by living carbon in sustaining life, atmosphere and people.
+In May 2007, GCP launched the Forests NOW campaign, which sought to deepen understanding amongst Governments, parties to the UN Conventions on Climate Change and Biological Diversity, financial investors and the media concerning the roles played by living carbon in sustaining life, atmosphere and people.

 The principle aim of the Forests NOW campaign was to put forests first in the fight against climate change.
 Forests are being treated without urgency and are often missed altogether in the political and public debates on climate change - despite deforestation causing up to one quarter of global carbon emissions.